 Google Tag Manager

 As the Tag Manager acts as a container through which scripts can be integrated into the website, the scripts do not appear directly in the source code.
-Accordingly, it is not possible to remove the scripts from the page and reintegrate them into the cookie.
+Accordingly, it is not possible to remove the scripts from the page and reintegrate them into CCM19.

-To block scripts that are loaded via the Tag Manager, ideally only the "Block embeddings that contain the following text" feature is used.
-For the blocking of scripts to work, however, it must be ensured that the CCM19 code is in the source code before the Tag Manager code.
+To block scripts that are loaded via the Tag Manager, ideally only the "Block embeddings that contain the following text" feature should be used.
+For the blocking of scripts to work, however, it must be ensured that the CCM19-code is in the source code before the tag-Manager-code.

-In order to ensure the functionality of the Tag Manager and all associated services, the Tag Manager must always be active.
-This means that it always sends the user's IP address to the Tag Manager server - and therefore also to Google.
+In order to ensure the functionality of the Tag Manager and all associated services, the Tag Manager must always be active, so please follow these instructions to integrate the Google Tag Manager in a fully usable way:

 Integration in Google Tag Manager

-As soon as embedding is permitted via the CCM19 interface, the following event is triggered.
-The events are triggered repeatedly for all permitted embeddings each time the page is accessed.
+As soon as embedding is permitted via the CCM19-interface, the following event is triggered.
+The events are triggered repeatedly for all permitted embeddings each time the page is called up.

 window.dataLayer.push({